 The first two steps you should take after a dog attack are to remain calm and assess yourself for injuries.
 Get to a safe place, away from a wild or stray dog.
 Then, do your best to collect information and evidence while it is still available.
 The more information and documentation you collect, the stronger your dog bite injury claim will be.
 Gather the following facts after a dog attack in Lakewood, if possible:

 If you are too injured to exchange information with the pet owner, have someone do so for you.
 You can also call 911 for a law enforcement officer to help you document the incident if it is an emergency.
 Next, go to a hospital in Lakewood without delay for professional medical care.
 Do not attempt to dress your wounds at home, as you could be at risk of disease and infection.
 Report the dog bite to Lakewood Animal Control for their records.
-Finally, when you are ready to pursue financial compensation for a dog bite injury, contact Fang Law Firm to schedule a free consultation with an attorney.
+Finally, when you are ready to pursue financial compensation for a dog bite injury, contact Fang Accident Lawyers to schedule a free consultation with an attorney.

 Liability, or legal responsibility, for a dog bite injury in Colorado goes to the pet owner, in most situations (Colorado Revised Statute Section 13-21-124).
 Colorado is a strict dog bite liability state, meaning a pet owner is responsible when his or her dog bites a person – as long as the victim was on public property or lawfully on private property and the victim did not provoke the dog.
 Strict liability means that the pet owner must pay for injuries and property damage caused by the dog, even if the dog had never before shown vicious tendencies.